KRYMZ0N/KRYMZ0N/README.md

 ## KRYMZ0N
 Hello, I'm KRYMZ0N.
 I mainly do Minecraft stuff such as plugins and Mods, however I have experience with random other things as well.
 ## Languages
-I am pretty good with Java, and I am alright with Javascript and Python, and C#.
+I am pretty good with Java and C#, but I can do stuff with Javascript and python as well.

 I am currently in the process of learning C and C++.

-I would like to learn Lua

 ## Projects
-My main project right now is SimpleExploit fixer, It seeks to patch many exploits mainly lag inducing ones!
-If you would like to report an exploit, you can make a pull request, or you can contact me in one of the methods below.
+My main project right now is FagHax, it is a 1.16.5 FabricMC Utility mod.
+If you would like to contribute, you can make a Pull request, or you can contact me in one of the methods below.

-Another project that I have been working on is a 1.16 Fabric Utility Mod called VyperHax!

 ## Info
 Discord - KRYMZ0N#0001